 Anslo Garrick (No. 16)

-A former compatriot of Reddington's, who made the mistake of crossing him, earning him a bullet in the head.
+A former compatriot of Reddington's, who made the mistake of betraying him, earning him a bullet in the head.
 Unfortunately, that wasn't enough to put him down, and he's back for revenge.
 He specializes in rescuing VIPs from heavily guarded facilities like black sites and prisons with a team of mercenaries he personally leads in field operations.

-Red, did you really think there was a distance you could cover, or a hole deep enough that you could hide in?
+- Badass Boast: He makes one.
+The scary thing is, he pretty much backs it up."Red, did you really think there was a distance you could cover, or a hole deep enough that you could hide in?
 There is nowhere in this world that I cannot reach you, Red.
-Fortification be damned!
+Fortification be damned!"

 - The Brute: To quote Reddington himself, "Garrick is not a precision instrument; he's a blunt-force object."